-Atlantic forests are the world's richest rainforests in terms of biodiversity and they are restricted to the Brazilian coastal region.
-Of the original Atlantic forest, less than 8% still survives.
-The remaining areas of original Atlantic forests in the buffer zones are protected by Federal legislation and contribute important corridors for wildlife preservation.

-The Atlantic forests have exceptional biodiversity.
-Partially isolated since the Ice Age, the forests have evolved into a complex ecosystem with exceptionally high endemism (70% of the tree species, 85% of the primates and 39% of the mammals) and are considered to be among the World's richest forests for tree species per hectare.
-It also is the region in Brazil with the greatest number of endangered and threatened species.
-Brazil's Atlantic forests are perhaps the most endangered forest ecosystem on earth and have been given the highest priority for biodiversity conservation on earth (Bibby et. al. 1992, Biodiversity Support Program 1995).
+Atlantic forests are the world's richest rainforests in terms of biodiversity (along with the Choco Forests of the lower Colombian Amazon basin and the Yanomomo forests of Peru) and they are restricted to the Brazilian coastal region.
+Unfortunately, in Northeast Brazil the forests have suffered from clearing and abusive soil practices and only a few disjunct fragments remain (see map).
+Of the original Atlantic forest, which comprised over 1,250,000 square kilometres and occupied some 15% of Brazil, less than 8% (or 90,000 km) still remain.
+Partially isolated since the Ice Age, the Atlantic forests have evolved into a complex ecosystem with exceptionally high endemism (70% of the tree species, 85% of the primates and 39% of the mammals) and are considered to be among the world's richest forests for tree species (almost 300) per hectare (particularly for Myrtaceae species).
+It is also the region in Brazil with the greatest number of endangered and threatened species.
+Brazil's Atlantic forests are perhaps the most endangered forest ecosystem on earth (Mori, 1989) and have been given the highest priority for biodiversity conservation (Bibby et. al. 1992, Biodiversity Support Program 1995).
+It is one of the "Global 200" ecoregions and one of the "Focal 25" priorities of WWF.
+The exceptionally high biodiversity and level of endemism may be explained by high tropical humidity (due primarily to the oceanic influence and hillside condensation effects), and the range of altitude and geographical extension leading to the creation of a wide range of climatic and ecological conditions.